YouGoDevs/Sexy-UI/codestyleguide.md

 ### **Folder Structures and Namings**

+The general structure of the project has individual components placed in the ``/packages`` folder inside the project ``src``

+Each component in the `packages`` folder contains a source(src) folder which contains folders of individual sub-components

+here's how it looks!

 Our project favors flat folder structures, meaning every component is contained in a private folder along with everything else related to it.
 Let's take an accordion component for example

 ```